 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The University of Bolton's PgDip Clinical Practice has been developed for experienced, qualified registered nurses and other health professionals working in primary, secondary and tertiary health care settings who wish to undertake advanced clinical education at master's level.
-It’s designed to develop your knowledge and therapeutic skills.
+The University of Bolton's PgDip Clinical Practice is ideal for experienced, qualified registered nurses and other health professionals working in primary, secondary and tertiary health care settings who wish to undertake advanced clinical education at the master's level.
+It's designed to develop your knowledge and therapeutic skills.
 It can also help you build a range of transferable employability skills, including critical appraisal, decision-making, problem-solving, diagnostics, and clinical management skills.

 Possession of the PgDip Clinical Practice will help your progression to a varied range of clinical positions.
 These positions can include nurse clinicians, nurse practitioners (both in hospital and community settings), ward managers, advanced paramedics, community matrons, critical care outreach teams and nurse specialists.

 There are also opportunities in general practices, walk-in centres, minor injury units, emergency departments, elderly care facilities, intermediate care teams, prison services, acute medical and surgical teams and specialist hospital services.

 When you successfully complete the PgDip, you can continue your studies by progressing to the MSc Clinical Practice.